And all of you are very kind to tolerate me here during a fill-in day.

 Don't you know Doug probably cannot win that race?

-And and I know everybody, I'm John, I'm driving.
+And I know, I'm driving.

 Driving from Cincinnati to be a pair of feet on the ground for Doug Hoffman.

-I don't I don't think he'd be making that trip if he didn't think that Doug could win.
+I don't think he'd be making that trip if he didn't think that Doug could win.

-Well, love the Mulligan on that.
+Well, love the mulligan on that.

-Give me the take back, because he did.
+Give me the take back because he did.

 Nothing would please me more.

-I mean, it but I I use the same logic.
+I mean, I use the same logic.

 Let's see how that works out.